PySCeS/pysces/INSTALL.md

 # Installing PySCeS

-Binary install packages for all three OSs and Python versions 3.6-3.9 are provided.
+Binary install packages for all three OSs and recent Python versions are provided.
+Anaconda packages are available for 64-bit Windows and Linux, as well as macOS *x86_64* architecture.
+Apple Silicon (*arm64*) macOS users should install with `pip` (see below).
 Anaconda users can conveniently install PySCeS with:

 ```bash
 $ conda install -c conda-forge -c pysces pysces